ArfNtz/lex/README.md

 # lex

-The name `lex` is inspired from this <a href="https://en.wikipedia.org/wiki/Lex_(software)">tool</a> that generates lexical analyzers.
+The name is inspired from this <a href="https://en.wikipedia.org/wiki/Lex_(software)">lex tool</a> that generates lexical analyzers.

 Here, `lex` is a 30 lines program that identifies langage elements in a text.

 **Usage**

-First, define the <a href="https://en.wikipedia.org/wiki/Lexical">lexical</a> and the dictionary, using <a href="https://en.wikipedia.org/wiki/Regular_expression">regular expressions</a>, on the definition part.
+- First, define the <a href="https://en.wikipedia.org/wiki/Lexical">lexical</a> and the dictionary, using <a href="https://en.wikipedia.org/wiki/Regular_expression">regular expressions</a>, on the definition part.

-Then call `lex` with a text, and that dictionary.
+- Then call `lex` with a text, and that dictionary.

 `lex` returns the list of langage  elements matching the dictionary.